emmanuelvelmo/EXIF-4-2-0-JPG-decoding-and-resizing-script/README.md

 # EXIF 4:2:0 JPG decoding and resizing script
-Simple example of how to decode a JPG image and nearest neighbor interpolation
+A Simple example of how to decode a JPG image and nearest neighbor interpolation

 <p align="left">
   <strong>About this script (tested on Android's Samsung smartphones JPG images)</strong>